-If your sister, or best friend, has recently gotten engaged, it will most likely not be long until you are asked to be the Maid of Honor.
-Maybe you have already accepted the position.
+If your sister, or best friend, has recently gotten engaged, it will most likely not be long until you are asked to be the maid of honor.
+Or, maybe you have already accepted the position.
 Either way, if you are excited to hold this title, but are unsure of what all it entails, this blog is for you!
-Keep reading for some maid of honor duties that will help ease your mind, and break down the duties you will be expected fulfil before, during and after the wedding.
+Keep reading for a checklist of important maid of honor duties that will help ease your mind, and break down the duties you will be expected fulfill before, during and after the wedding.

 Maid of Honor Duties: Before the Wedding

-The Maid of Honor may be asked by the bride to attend a bridal show.
+The maid of honor may be asked by the bride to attend a bridal show.
 Here, you all may find some new ideas to incorporate in the wedding.
-Find the perfect cake flavor, the perfect flowers and make connections with a few different wedding vendors.
+Find the perfect cake flavor, the best flowers and make connections with a few different wedding vendors.
 If the groom cannot attend, you are the next person in line to help the bride and give her advice.

 You will most likely be asked to come along on the wedding dress hunt.
+This is one of the most important maid of honor duties.
 In this situation, it is your job to help the bride find a dress that is true to her.
 Her mom may want to see her in something that reminds her of her little girl.
 Her grandmother may want to see her in something very modest.
 However, despite their options, it is your job to give her the freedom to be herself.

 Continually remind the bride to stay true to her personal style.
 You will, most likely, also be asked to help make decisions about bridesmaid dresses.
 You might even be asked to oversee the dress orders, and make sure the other bridesmaids dresses are fitted and altered, if needed.

-While it is largely your responsibility, as the Maid of Honor, to plan the bridal shower, you can also extend the planning duties to the Mother of the Bride.
+While it is largely your responsibility, as the maid of honor, to plan the bridal shower, you can also extend the planning jobs to the Mother of the Bride.
 If she is not involved in ceremony planning, she will appreciate the chance to participate in some aspect of wedding planning.
 The bridal shower is the perfect opportunity to give the Mother of the Bride a leadership role.
 At the bridal shower, you will need to keep track of all the presents the bride receives, so she can send out thank you notes afterwards.

 Perhaps when the Bride gave you this honor, the first thoughts running through your mind were all the things you want to do at her bachelorette party.
-You will be responsible for sending out invites, setting aside funds (from yourself and the bridesmaids) and making a guest list for the party.
+As a part of your maid of honor duties, you will be responsible for sending out invites, setting aside funds (from yourself and the bridesmaids) and making a guest list for the party.
 Be sure to discuss with the bride what kind of bachelorette party she would like.